 - File sharing (but not on e2ee accounts)

-- IDrive Express (see below)
+- IDrive Express (see below for more info)

 - File versioning ("Snapshots")